 PART 2 : A very sloppy paintjob

-First I covered the styrofoam bases with a very thick coat of modge podge mixed with black.
-Make sure to be thourough, otherwise you’ll regrett it in the next step.
+First, I covered the Styrofoam bases with a very thick coat of modge podge mixed with black.
+Make sure to be thorough, otherwise you’ll regret it in the next step.

-In order to get a sleek coat of black on the metall I used spray paint.
-If your styrofoam isn’t propperly covered, the spray paint will just eat it away. (please use spray paint in a well aired room)
+In order to get a sleek coat of black on the “metal” I used spray paint.
+If your Styrofoam isn’t properly covered, the spray paint will just eat it away. (please use spray paint in a well aired room)

-The metallworks then got a thick drybrush of burned umber.
-The idea was, to make it look like rust once it got a overbrush with metall color.
+The metalworks then got a thick drybrush of burned umber.
+The idea was, to make it look like rust once it got a overbrush with metal color.

-The entire fence then got a drybrush first with a darker, then a lighter shade of metal.
-Do not work to “clean” unless you want to go for that particular “new fence look” my neighbours love so much at their own fence.
+The entire fence then got a drybrush (first) with a darker and a lighter shade of metal.
+Do not work to “clean” unless you want to go for that particular “new fence look” my neighbors love so much at their own fence.

 I made sure to brush from the top down and not up and down.
 Hoping to (1) indicate a highlight and (2) give it a whiff of grime and rust.